trothr/blog/sir.santa/2018/09/etc-var-opt.md

 If the package is to have per-user configuration or per-user content those files should go under the individual user's home directory.

+## Family Argument

+The above file paths are not universally agreed upon.
+In particular, in many parts of the industry, people prefer to have configuration varying files *after* the package prefix instead of before it.
+It sounds convenient, and it simplifies initial deployment.
+But it grossly complicates package management and future updates.

+## Harmony

+Sym-linkery might help.

+        /opt/vendor/package/etc -> /etc/opt/vendor/package
+        /opt/vendor/package/var -> /var/opt/vendor/package

+It's just a suggestion.
+I don't recommend it.
+Maybe do it at first like training wheels, but in the end too many sym-links are just clutter.
+Also, the simplification does nothing for user-owned files.

+Harmony can be achieved.
+We need to consider content classification and dig deep enough to cope with real-world requirements.

 ## References

 https://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/usr.html